Christiansgave: History

 Christian Wilhelm Messerschmidt (1871–1948) was the son of the tannery owner Emil Messerschmidt.
-His two elder brothers John and Louis Messerschmidt continued their father's tannery at Gammel Kongevej 25.
-In 1898, Christian Wilhelm Messerschmidt established a wholesale company trading in tannins, extracts and leather.
+His two elder brothers, John and Louis Messerschmidt, continued their father's tannery at Gammel Kongevej 25.
+In 1898, Christian Wilhelm Messerschmidt established a wholesale company trading in tannins, extracts, and leather.

-In middle of the 1910s, Messerschmidt bought a piece of land in Rungsted north of Copenhagen.
+In the middle of the 1910s, Messerschmidt bought a piece of land in Rungsted, north of Copenhagen.
 He subsequently charged the architect Carl Brummer with the design of a country house for the site.
-The foundation stone was set on 19 May 1917 and the house was completed in the following year.
-The large property was located on borth sides of Rungsted Strandvej.
-The house was built as a present to his wife Fanny.
+The foundation stone was set on 19 May 1917, and the house was completed in the following year.
+The large property was located on both sides of Rungsted Strandvej.
+The house was built as a present for his wife, Fanny.
 It was given the name Christiansgave (Christian's Gift).